Aestheticsuraj234/Complete-DSA-Course/Chapter-3/notes.md

    - Why are linked lists considered memory-efficient compared to arrays?

 10. **Dynamic Size:**
-    - How does a linked
+    - How does a linked list accommodate scenarios with an unknown number of